 W Crucis has a spectral type of G0p SB.
-This means the star is a white to yellow star.
+This means the star is a white to yellow variable star.
 The star has a B-V Colour Index of 1.05 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,866 Kelvin.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as -1.00 which gave the calculated distance to W Crucis as -3261.63 light years away from Earth or -1000 parsecs.
 It would take a spaceship travelling at the speed of light, -3261.63 years to get there.
 We don't have the technology or spaceship that can carry people over that distance yet.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Right Ascension (R.A.)||12h 11m 59.17|